Ruan-pysoft/ministdlib/README.md

 so I thought to make a library for that, and while I'm at it I might as well make a library for IO as well, and while I'm doing *that* I might as well write my own stdlib...
-And then I only get a working sphere visualiser like a week later, lol.
+And then I only got a working sphere visualiser like a week later, lol.

 I also took some inspiration for my design from [this](https://old.reddit.com/r/C_Programming/comments/feduq2) reddit post, from which [this](https://old.reddit.com/r/C_Programming/comments/feduq2/comment/fjoj1ia) comment and [this](https://old.reddit.com/r/C_Programming/comments/feduq2/comment/fjoqv02) reply were huge inspirations for the IO model,